dylandavispc/burger/pseudoCode.md

 ***ACT 1: MVP***
 1. Create Project build, Database, ORM, and install NPM Packages.

+2. Connect to Heroku

-2. Insert into database the burger's placeholer name, id, and match.
+3. Insert into database the burger's placeholer name, id, and match.

-3. Create logic and connect routes, orm, and does Gets and POSTS.
+4. Create logic and connect routes, orm, and does Gets and POSTS.

 ***ACT 2: FRONT END***
 1. Create HTML space and format with CSS; burgers will opphend to different sides when eaten for made.